hronopay/fd/README.md

-Highland development tree
+Fdel development tree

-Highland is a PoS-based cryptocurrency.
+Fdel is a PoS-based cryptocurrency.

-HIGHLAND is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1
+FDEL is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1

-#Highland Coin Specification
+#Fdel Coin Specification

-Coin Name : Highland
+Coin Name : Fdel

 Ticker : HLD